When Psychological Pain Becomes Physical

 Similarly, it is very common for people with grounds for depression to present not with psychological complaints, such as sadness, guilt, or hopelessness, but with physical complaints, such as fatigue, headache, or chest pain.
 This is especially true in traditional societies, and many linguistic communities, for example, in India, Korea, and Nigeria, do not even have a word for "depression," which is mostly a modern and Western concept.

-As I argue in a book called the The Meaning of Madness, the tendency to concretize psychic pain is deeply ingrained in our human nature and should not be mistaken or misunderstood for a factitious disorder or malingering.
+As I argue in a book called the The Meaning of Madness, the tendency to concretize psychic pain is deeply ingrained in our human nature, and should not be mistaken or misunderstood for a factitious disorder or malingering.
 A factitious disorder is defined by physical and psychological symptoms that are manufactured or exaggerated for the purpose of enjoying the privileges of the "sick role," in particular: the attraction of attention and sympathy, exemption from normal social roles, and absolution from any blame for the sickness.

 A factitious disorder with predominantly physical symptoms is sometimes called Münchausen syndrome, after Baron Münchausen, an 18th-century Prussian cavalry officer and one of the greatest liars in recorded history.
 One of Münchausen’s many "hair-raising" claims was to have pulled himself out of a swamp by his own hair.
 In Münchausen syndrome by proxy, also called "induced illness by carers," the perpetrator and victim are separate individuals, most often a mother and child.

 In contrast to a factitious disorder, the purpose of malingering is to enjoy something other than the sick role.
 This purpose is usually more concrete and calculated: for example, obtaining sick leave, claiming compensation, evading criminal justice, or obtaining shelter for the night.
 Unlike factitious disorder, malingering is not classified as a mental disorder.